This post may contain affiliate links. Please read our disclosure policy.

 For the Easy Blue Cheese Dip

-My first attempt at making these baked wings went wrong, but it was my own fault.
-My friend Nagi posted these Crispy Oven Baked Chicken Wings with Honey Garlic Sauce (I made that sauce btw, and you have to try it.
-It's awesome!).
-Then I came across Stephanie's Crispy Oven Sriracha Buffalo Wings.
-They were both using a technique from the America's Test Kitchen Meat Book; they coated the wings with baking powder before baking and, like magic, the wings came out crispy!
-I had to try it.
+My first attempt at making these baked wings went terribly wrong, but it was my own fault.
+When I first tried the technique from the America’s Test Kitchen Meat Book, (where raw wings are coated with baking powder before baking and, like magic, the wings come out crispy) I knew I had to try it they were HORRIBLE.

 Why Cornstarch is Better than Baking Powder for Crispy Baked Wings